 SR 99 Puyallup River Bridge Replacement

-The Atkinson team will design then demolish and replace the existing bridge (spans F-16A & B and F22) with a new precast concrete girder bridge that is four lanes wide and includes two 5’ bike lanes and two 5’ sidewalks on either side.
-The new bridge crosses over six sets of railroad tracks and ties into the existing roadway at the intersection of Puyallup St. and Portland St. at the west end and the existing Puyallup River Bridge over the water on the east end.
-We proposed an undulating weathering steel paraboloid to create a “Gateway to Tacoma” feature that will frame the City when heading west into town, and frame the trees and water of the Puyallup River when heading east.
-The new gateway structure comprises 17 naturally weathered steel “ribs” that span the width of the bridge span over the railroad mainline, which allows us to seamlessly integrate the railroad safety fence.
+After design, the Atkinson team demolished and replaced the existing bridge (spans F-16A, F-16B, and F22) with a new precast concrete girder bridge that is four lanes wide and includes two 5-foot bike lanes and two 5-foot sidewalks on either side.
+The new bridge crosses over six sets of railroad tracks and ties into the existing roadway at the intersection of Puyallup Street and Portland Street at the west end and the existing Puyallup River Bridge over the water on the east end.
+We proposed an undulating weathering steel paraboloid to create a “Gateway to Tacoma” feature that will frame the City when heading west into town—and frame the trees and water of the Puyallup River when heading east.
+The new gateway structure comprises 17 naturally weathered steel “ribs” that span the width of the bridge span over the railroad mainline—allowing Atkinson to seamlessly integrate the railroad safety fence.

-We also eliminated the greatest risk to railroad schedules by developing a reverse launch demolition scheme to remove the existing steel truss bridge over the railroad tracks intact without any railroad mainline closures.
-We accomplish this by jacking the truss up, installing a launching nose, and skidding the bridge to the west using a combination of Hillman rollers and skid beams.
-Once the truss is secured atop the existing bridge on the west side of the tracks, we can demolish it in place—safely, away from the tracks.
-This allows us to reduce the bridge closure duration to 8.9 months—a significant benefit to the community and Port of Tacoma freight mobility.
+We also eliminated significant risk to railroad schedules by developing a reverse launch demolition scheme to remove the existing steel truss bridge over the railroad tracks intact without any railroad mainline closures.
+We accomplished this by jacking the truss up, installing a launching nose, and skidding the bridge to the west using a combination of Hillman rollers and skid beams.
+Once the truss was secured atop the existing bridge on the west side of the tracks, we demolished it in place—safely and away from the tracks.
+This allowed us to reduce the bridge closure duration to less than nine months—a significant benefit to the community and Port of Tacoma freight mobility.